landscape-architecture-tudelft/Q22025/instructions.md

 - Free tier allows lower resolution exports; Polycam Pro unlocks full resolution
 - Keep texture files in same folder as OBJ file when importing into Rhino

+---

+## Additional Resources

+For a detailed step-by-step guide on photogrammetry techniques and best practices, check out the **[Photogrammetry Tutorial](photogrammetry.md)** or view it directly on the site: [Photogrammetry Tutorial](?page=photogrammetry).